 2. Thyme – Useful in aromatherapy to promote blood circulation, thyme essential oil is known to heal the gut and battle antibiotic resistant bacteria.
-Thymus vulgaris is an such an effective antimicrobial against bacteria and fungus that more studies are investigating its effects at reducing at reducing or eliminating both bacteria and fungus in food. [source] Able to combat several different fungal strains in particular, thyme has been sown to be a natural antiseptic with applications in the pharmaceutical and food industry, which may interest those of you homesteaders out there.
+Thymus vulgaris is such an effective antimicrobial against bacteria and fungus that more studies are investigating its effects at reducing or eliminating both bacteria and fungus in food.
+Able to combat several different fungal strains in particular, thyme has shown to be a natural antiseptic with applications in the pharmaceutical and food industry, which may interest those of you homesteaders out there.

 5. Bitter Almond – Although it has many uses, bitter almond essential oil should be administered with extreme caution for internal and external applications.
 Many sources state that the only safe way to use it is via inhalation – the aroma is lovely!
 So, let's be on the safe side and use it as a highly-diluted pesticide!
 The agricultural and botanical antifungal properties of Prunus armeniaca were tested against 19 strains of fungi in a study that was published in the International Journal of Molecular Science last year.
-Uncovering that it had profound effects on all 19 fungi, this suggest that bitter almond can use used as a broad-based antifungal pesticide alternative to those harmful sprays. [source] All of us organic gardeners should be shouting from the rooftops because we're always looking for natural way to grow our crops naturally!
+Bitter almond had a profound effect on all 19 fungi, which suggests that bitter almond can be used as a broad-based antifungal pesticide alternative to those harmful sprays.
+All of us organic gardeners should be shouting from the rooftops because we're always looking for natural ways to grow our crops naturally!

-7. Cinnamon – An ancient spice with a long history as a medicinal aid as an antiparasitic and antiviral treatment, cinnamon essential oil is helpful as a tool to stimulate the immune system.
-The Evidenced Based Complementary Alternative Medicine Journal has [source] provided an overview of Cinnamomum Zeylanicum oil, which confirms what we have known for years: cinnamon is multifaceted with a long history of use as an antifungal treatment and antimicrobial.
+7. Cinnamon – An ancient spice with a long history as a medicinal aid, cinnamon works well as an antiparasitic and antiviral treatment.
+Cinnamon essential oil is helpful as a tool to stimulate the immune system.
+The Evidenced Based Complementary Alternative Medicine Journal has provided an overview of Cinnamomum Zeylanicum oil, which confirms what we have known for years: cinnamon is multifaceted with a long history of use as an antifungal and antimicrobial.

 8. Citronella – Citronella essential oil is commonly known as an insect repellent.
-However, it has many uses including the reduction of free radicals which are known to cause aging, as a bactericide, and as an aid for respiratory infections.
+However, it has many uses including the reduction of free radicals which are known to cause aging, and also a bactericide and an aid for respiratory infections.
 A study in Microbios Journal discusses ten essential oils that were tested against 22 strains of bacteria and 12 strains of fungi.
-It was found that Cymbopogon nardus was effective against all seven strains of fungi making this a powerful antifungal essential oil. [source]
+It was found that Cymbopogon nardus was effective against all seven strains of fungi making this a powerful antifungal essential oil.

 9. Clove – A very familiar spice with amazing medicinal qualities, clove oil is used to treat acne, and is an effective means of killing parasites.
 As a dental treatment, it helps to reduce gum disease and works as a wonderful anti-inflammatory agent.
-The Journal of Medical Microbiology research that tested the power of Syzygium aromaticu oil against candida strains and the result was that clove essential oil reduced the fungi to near zero levels!
-The study concludes that clove essential oil has considerable antifungal properties. [source]
+Research from the Journal of Medical Microbiology tested the power of Syzygium aromaticu oil against candida strains and the result was that clove essential oil reduced the fungi to near zero levels!
+The study concluded that clove essential oil has considerable antifungal properties.